Efode-r2d2/e-book-store/README.md

 This is an open source project and you are welcome to contribute.

-## Installing AdminLte and FontAwosome
+## Installing AdminLte and FontAwesome

 * ***Install laravel ui package***